clux/kubecon2020/source/slides.md

 notes:
 - Yes, code generation still happens in rust.
 But it's a required part of cargo build to execute.
 - Called proc macros, and I like to desc as "compile time decorators"
-- Tricky to write, but user interface to them becomes super clean ^
+- user interface to them is super compelling, though tricky to write
-- That first class support for code generation basically eliminates a whole class of errors where you are operating on a stale version of generated code, because the compiler disallows that possibility.
+- But because of that first class support for code generation, a whole class of errors where you are operating on a stale version of generated code, is now elimiated.
+The compiler disallows that possibility.
+- Cargo expand to see code, but more for dev.

 ---
 ### Serialize